scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object_copy.rst

 Copying a Specified Version of an Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The request sample copies a pdf file with a specified version ID and
+The request sample copies a pdf file with a specified version ID and copies it
-copies it into the bucket {{bucketname}} and gives it a different key
+into the ``{{bucketname}}`` bucket and gives it a different key name.
-name.

 Request
 ```````